souvikelric/react-cleanup-cli/README.md

 ### Changes

-Added type declarations in dist folder
+#### in version 0.0.7

-Added option to start up project in VS Code
+Added option to delete 2 empty folders 'assets' and 'public'